MarkerMetro/MarkerMetro.Unity.WinLegacy/CONTRIBUTING.md

 `git clone https://github.com/MarkerMetro/MarkerMetro.Unity.WinLegacy.git WinLegacy`

+Make sure you have the correct line endings set on Windows

+`git config --global core.autocrlf true`

 If you want to make contributions to the project, [forking the project](https://help.github.com/articles/fork-a-repo) is the easiest way to do this.
 You can then clone down your fork instead: